Wednesday, October 9, 2024

 The following table shows what they are and the relations between them.

-It includes one of the simplest possible examples.
+It includes the simplest possible example, the one-dimensional real case.

 In the table $\bf k$ is an arbitrary commutative field (like $\R$ or $\bf C$).